TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 10/Psalms 10.5.md

 ---

-His ways are firm at all times; Thy judgments are far above out of his sight: As for all his adversaries, he puffeth at them.
+His ways are prosperous at all times.
+He is haughty, and your laws are far from his sight.
+As for all his adversaries, he sneers at them.